Saniya Sethi

 Primary Research

-snowball sampling technique through a relative allowed me to conduct research with participants that would have been difficult to sample due to ethical reasons for the participants needing to work in healthcare.
+Once I obtained ethics approval, I used the snowball and convenience sampling techniques to recruit my participants.
+Using the snowball sampling technique through a relative allowed me to conduct research with participants who would have been difficult to sample due to ethical reasons, as the participants needed to work in healthcare.

 4 female nurses: